pepibumur/awesome-swift/README.md

 * [SwiftPlate](https://github.com/JohnSundell/SwiftPlate) - Easily generate cross platform framework projects from the command line.
 * [Toybox](https://github.com/giginet/Toybox) - Xcode Playground management made easy.
 * [XcodeGen](https://github.com/yonaskolb/XcodeGen) - Tool for generating Xcode projects from a YAML file and your project directory.
+* [Tuist](https://github.com/tuist/tuist) - An open source command line tool to create, maintain and interact with your Xcode projects.
+* [xcodeproj](https://github.com/tuist/xcodeproj) - A Swift library to read, update and write Xcode projects and workspaces.

 ## Libs
 *Here you can find a list of snippets and libs for your Swift projects.*